-Please record any reading at home in your child's reading record.
+Reading books and reading records will come home on a Friday and must be returned to school on the following Wednesday.
 We encourage the children to read at least four times a week, if they do, they will get a sticker put in their reading record.
 Once they have ten stickers, we congratulate them with a reading certificate.
 The children will often have already read the books they come home with at school that week, but it is important to reread books to develop fluency and understanding.

 Your child will have one piece of home learning a week.
-It will be sent home on a Friday.
-This may be phonics, English, Maths or a topic-based task.
+It will be sent home on a Friday to be returned on the following Wednesday.
+This may be phonics, English, Maths, Science or a topic-based task.

 Words for Writing

 ‘Words for Writing’ will be sent home on a Friday on a look, cover, write and check sheet for the children to complete.
 Please take a few minutes each day to complete a column rather than completing the whole sheet in one sitting.
 Little and often is considered a more effective approach for learning new words.
 The words will either be common exception words or based on a phonic pattern.
-The children will have a spelling check on Friday where they will sit with a teacher and go through the words.
+Words for writing will be returned on Wednesday and the children will have a spelling check on Thursday, where they will sit with a teacher and go through the words.
 The words for writing sheet will then be returned home with a tick (correct) or dot (incorrect) next to each word so you are able to help them again at home.

 Please send in a named water bottle for classroom use, this is additional to the lunchtime drink.
 If you wish, you may also send in a named healthy snack for morning break.
-We will provide an afternoon snack of fruit or vegetable once this programme has restarted.
+We will provide an afternoon snack of fruit or vegetable.

 Please insure that lunchboxes are named and your child is able to open any contents of their lunchbox.

 We would really appreciate it if your child could have a school book bag to bring all their home learning, words for writing and books to and from school.
 We like the book bags to go in drawers in the classroom so that the children do not need to go to the cloakroom to collect things.